PLoginoff/sms-service/readme.md

 # sms-service

 SMS sending service through N gates.
-Embeds in any messenger broker (via enqueue).
+Embeds in any messenger broker (via Symfony Messenger & Enqueue).
 At the moment, the following gates:
- - Sms Intel (Russia)
+ - Sms Intel (Russia);
- - Easy Sms (Russia)
+ - Easy Sms (Russia);
- - fake (fake, only log)
+ - fake (fake, only log).

+Current algorithm:
+  - if it wasn’t possible to send via first gate, then mark it temporarily as a non-working one and take the next one.

 See `.env` for possible settings.

-Algorithm:
-  - if it wasn’t possible to send via first gate, then mark it temporarily as a non-working one and take the next one

 Installing:
  - `composer install`